GovTechSG/sgds/README.md

 # Singapore Government Design System
-`sgds` is a reusable and upgradable frontend framework that aims to provide tools for Singapore government agencies to easily comply with the latest policies for websites and digital services.
+`SGDS` is a reusable and upgradable frontend framework that aims to provide tools for Singapore government agencies to easily comply with the latest policies for websites and digital services.

 ## Installation
 ```sh